How to transfer wealth without burdening the next generation

 Provides immediate estate cash without forcing the sale of strategic assets.

-Requires sustained premium commitment
+Requires sustained premium commitment and long-term policy management.

 Each pathway should align with your broader strategy for wealth transfer to the next generation.

-The emotional side of Generational Wealth Transfer
+The emotional side of generational wealth transfer

 For the rising generation, inherited success can feel like pressure rather than privilege.
 Without communication, wealth becomes weight.